-For #plasticfreejuly, this is the second part of a four part series highlighting some of the needs of the hour of plastic waste pollution through worldwide and India specific stats along with first hand insights from Bare Necessities- Zero Waste India staff and interns.
+For #plasticfreejuly, this is the second part of a four-part series highlighting some of the needs of the hour of plastic waste pollution through worldwide and India specific stats along with first-hand insights from Bare Necessities- Zero Waste India staff and interns.

-Last week we explored the insights of Bare Necessities’ manufacturing team (click here for Part 1), which consists of four women from lower socioeconomic backgrounds, in relation to how their relationship with waste has changed since beginning employment in a business that focuses on zero waste- Bare Necessities promotes adoption of zero waste practices, circular economy methodology and sustainability to consumers and businesses throughout India and further abroad.
+Last week we explored the insights of Bare Necessities’ manufacturing team (click here for Part 1), which consists of four women from lower socioeconomic backgrounds, in relation to how their relationship with waste has changed since beginning employment in a business that focuses on zero waste- Bare Necessities promotes the adoption of zero waste practices, circular economy methodology and sustainability to consumers and businesses throughout India and further abroad.

 This week I spoke to the two interns who currently work at Bare Necessities as part of this plastic waste series, Alana a young woman with English and American parents who wanted to find out more about sustainability so that she can learn ideas and concepts for a sustainable fashion business she is thinking of starting in India.
 It is her second time in India whereas Nehaarika is from Bangalore.
 The young university student learnt about Bare Necessities reading magazines that highlighted companies achieving accolades for work in sustainability for a unit during her tertiary studies and felt that the zero waste business stood apart from all others mentioned in the material she was reading.

-They are two well educated women who know and understand zero waste practices to a greater degree now than when they commenced.
+They are two well-educated women who know and understand zero waste practices to a greater degree now than when they commenced.
 Does education alone then, lead to better practices in the people who can make a difference to the plastic waste crisis?

-“It is high time we turn our attention fully to one of the most pressing problems of today – averting the plastic pollution crisis – not only for the health of our planet, but for the wellbeing of people around the world” (source).
+“It is high time we turn our attention fully to one of the most pressing problems of today – averting the plastic pollution crisis – not only for the health of our planet but for the wellbeing of people around the world” (source).